camjackson/camjackson.net/README.md

 5. Note down the expiration date!

 6. Log in to the web console and configure the cloudfront distribution manually.
-Ideally this would be automated, but for now it's in the too-hard basket.
+Ideally this would be automated, but the cloudfront CLI is still in preview :(